 The Program will run from December 1 through November 30 of each Program year.
-For 2008, the Program will begin the first of the month following Board approval and Membership ratification of this Memorandum of Understanding.
-The amount of the first year's pool and the number of hours of allowance will be prorated based on the number of months the program is in effect.
 All Bargaining Unit employees who are on the active payroll and who have completed their probationary period as of November 30 of each year will be eligible to receive an award.
 The net incentive payment will be divided equally among the eligible Bargaining Unit employees on the payroll as of November 30.
-Payment will be made if at all possible as part of the first payroll period in December.
-If calculations cannot be made as of that date the payment will be made with the next subsequent payroll.
+Payment will be made after the first pay day, but prior to second pay day in December.
 Incentive payments, by law, are subject to normal state and federal payroll tax deductions.
-Should the plan not be continued under a subsequent Memorandum of Understanding, the Parties will Meet and Confer concerning the effects of ending the Program should the Program terminate prior to the end of a full Program year.
+Should the plan not be continued under a subsequent Memorandum of Understanding, the Parties will meet and confer concerning the effects of ending the Program should the Program terminate prior to the end of a full Program year.